Maritime Museum Rotterdam

 The Maritime Museum Rotterdam is a maritime museum in Rotterdam, The Netherlands.
 Dedicated to naval history, it was founded in 1874 by Prince Henry of the Netherlands.

 Next to the Maritime Museum lies the open-air Maritime Museum Harbour, which merged with the Maritime Museum in 2014.
-The Maritime Museum Harbour contains an exceptional collection of historic vessels and cranes which are maintained in working condition.
+The Maritime Museum Harbour contains a collection of historic vessels and cranes which are maintained in working condition.

-Collection
+Collection and exhibitions

 The Museum Collection contains 850.000 objects from six centuries of maritime history.

-Exhibitions

-In the Maritime Museum you can visit a diverse range of permanent and changing exhibitions for three generations: children between 4 and 12, their parents and grandparents.
-The exhibitions show the maritime influence on our everyday life.
-Today the museum is working on an offshore exhibition which will be open at the end of 2016.
+The Maritime Museum includes both permanent and changing exhibitions designed for three generations: children, their parents and grandparents.
+The exhibitions show the maritime influence on everyday life.

 Masterpieces (Topstukken)

 'Masterpieces’ by the Maritime Museum is showcasing twenty-five unique objects from its centuries-old collection.
-Each object has earned its place in the exhibition in its own way – because of its revolutionary role in shipping, because it is a silent witness to a key moment in maritime history, or because it is such a high-quality piece.
-The most important piece is the Mataró model, which means much the same to the Maritime Museum as Rembrandt’s Nightwatch does to the Rijksmuseum.
+The most important piece is the Mataró model.
 It is the oldest model ship in Europe, dating back more than six centuries.
 And it has been made extremely accurately.

-The other masterpieces in the exhibition are all of nearly the same calibre.
-The Itinerario by Jan Huygen van Linschoten is one of the most important travel journals in the world, revealing all the secrets of the Portuguese - the WikiLeaks of the sixteenth century.
+The exhibit also includes the Itinerario by Jan Huygen van Linschoten which contains the maritime secrets of the Portuguese.
 Furthermore, it includes the pen-and-ink drawings of Willem van de Velde and sea charts of the Corpus Christi collection by the master cartographer Joan Blaeu.
 This is a collection of East India Company charts that lay hidden in England for three hundred years and came to the Maritime Museum in 2006 after being purchased for millions.